 Attacking.
 This is similar to exploring, except it involves places controlled by someone (or some thing) else.
 Campsites, cities, and fortresses have a zone of control (ZOC) that extends either to the edge of that civilization's controlled land territory or half-way to another of that same civilization's cities or fortresses.
 All non-sea places in that ZOC are considered a single location for attack and control purposes.
 Defenders of campsites, cities, and fortresses protect everything within their ZOC.
 A player adjacent to any place in the ZOC of the same campsite, city, or fortress attacks all places in that same ZOC in the same attack—if he captures the target camp, city, or fortress, he takes control of all the places in its ZOC.

 To list an attack order, write Attack followed by the name of the target place exerting the ZOC you are attacking.
 This is pretty easy to figure out just by looking at the map for the enemy city, fortress, or camp symbol nearest your border.
 Follow that up with a list of the people you're sending to attack.
 You can only attack desert places if you have domesticated camels.
 Mountain and Galcier terrain are impassible and cannot be attacked.

-Other orders.
+Producing resources.
 Each turn add one new resource of the appropriate type for every city you control.
 You can then issue orders to sell those resources to the market, as well as any resources you stockpiled in previous turns, or to give them to other civilizations.
 Be sure to delete any previously stockpiled resources from the places they were stored when you sell or give them away.
 You can stockpile new resources by listing them after the description of your campsite, fortress, or city where they're stored.

 Diplomacy.
 Attempts at diplomacy with other players or non-player civilizations (NPCs) should be done directly, either by contacting the player or, in the case of NPCs, the GM.
 If you contact the GM please mention which position you play.